varshapalat/batch-data-pipeline/kafka-python-producer/README.md

 * Optional (if you want to see action): `kafka-console-consumer --bootstrap-server localhost:9092 --topic citybikes --from-beginning`

 ## Instructions
-* Clone the repo
-* Open concole in kafka-python-producer directory
+* Open a new console session and cd to the kafka-python-producer directory
 * Run the command: `python kafka_producer.py`
 * Go to console where consumer is running to see the magic